icy/genvsub/README.md

 Please note that, in `Helm` `values.yaml`, you can't refer to another variable.
-When using some helm charts, you likely write down all hard-coded strings in `values.yaml` file, or you write another template atop the standard helm charts (lolz), or you have some wrapper atop (for example, see `helm-secrets` by Zendeks below)
+When using some helm charts, you likely write down all hard-coded strings in `values.yaml` file, or you write another template atop the standard helm charts (lolz), or you have some wrapper atop (for example, see `helm-secrets` by Zendesk below)

 See also